PeterBengtson/Ooloi-docs/ADRs/0032-Flow-Mode.md

 3. **Low bar** – Don't need to be revolutionary, just competent at implementing what Igor proved worked
 4. **Immediate differentiation** – Day one release with Flow Mode = genuinely unique in 2025 market

+### Radical Transparency and Open Documentation

+**This ADR and accompanying research are published openly before implementation.** Other notation software projects could read this documentation and implement Flow Mode before Ooloi releases.
+This is acceptable and part of Ooloi's Radical Transparency approach.

+**Why this is fine:**

+1. **Benefit to musicians**: If Dorico, MuseScore, or others implement Flow Mode first, professional users benefit immediately – that's a win regardless of who delivers it
+2. **Open source advantage persists**: Even if others implement it, Ooloi's version will be freely available, community-extensible, and modifiable – commercial software cannot match this
+3. **Not traditional competition**: Ooloi doesn't operate on secrecy and surprise.
+Documenting solutions publicly contributes to the field even if others benefit
+4. **Implementation barrier is real**: The 23-year gap suggests genuine complexity.
+Documentation alone may not be sufficient for rapid implementation
+5. **Multiple implementations benefit everyone**: Different approaches to Flow Mode would validate the paradigm and create a rising tide for modal notation input

+**The value isn't in hiding the idea – it's in executing it well and making it freely available.**

 ---

 ## Tradeoffs and Considerations